trendyminds/visor/README.md

         composer require trendyminds/visor

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Visor.
+4. Add `{% hook "visor" %}` to your template to add Visor to that page.
+It's recommended to add this code to your main `_layout.html` file

 ## Keyboard Shortcuts